l-ramirez-lopez/prospectr/README.md

 ## Bug report and development version

 You can send an email to the package maintainer (<ramirez.lopez.leo@gmail.com>) or create an [issue](http://github.com/l-ramirez-lopez/prospectr/issues) on github.
-To install the development version of `prospectr`, simply install [`devtools`](http://cran.r-project.org/web/packages/devtools/index.html) from CRAN then run `install_github("prospectr","l-ramirez-lopez")`.
+To install the development version of `prospectr`, simply install [`devtools`](http://cran.r-project.org/web/packages/devtools/index.html) from CRAN then run `install_github("l-ramirez-lopez/prospectr")`.